ysyk2021/the-resilient-entrepreneur-turning-setbacks-into-opportunities-and-learning-from-mistakes-to-build/src/chapter-1-1.md

-Chapter 1: Introduction: Why Resilience is Critical for Entrepreneurial Success
+Why Resilience is Critical for Entrepreneurial Success
 ===============================================================================

 Entrepreneurship is a high-stakes endeavor that requires resilience in order to succeed.
 In this chapter, we will explore why resilience is critical for entrepreneurial success.